Sustainable Procurement Tools

 The buyer must carefully consider potential positive and negative impacts that may arise as a consequence of procurement decisions and will need to be satisfied that the chosen supplier can perform the contract in a manner that provides the best possible outcomes while providing value for money.
 Possibly the key action to take, to both mitigate risks and maximise opportunities, is in how the requirement is framed and an assessment of the possible solutions.

-Consultation at the design stage of the service needed, as required by the 2014 Act, will significantly influence potential outcomes.
+Consultation at the design stage of the service needed, as required by the Procurement Reform (Scotland) 2014 Act, will significantly influence potential outcomes.

 The public sector rarely designs services that have potentially negative impacts on communities but in times of budget restriction organisations are increasingly having to scale back some of their non-statutory activity.
 These changes should often be subject to consultation but this is not usually part of a procurement exercise.